 Inclusion and exclusion criteria

-Consenting adult patients (18 years and above) diagnosed with multiple myeloma irrespective of treatment stage
+Consenting adult patients (18 years and above) diagnosed with Multiple Myeloma irrespective of treatment stage

 Questionnaire development:

 A structured pre-validated questionnaire was developed to collect data for this study.
 Written consent was taken from all the participants.
 The interviews was conducted with the adult respondents aged 18 years and above.
 Responses using the questionnaire formatted in Google Forms was recorded.
 A few question will require specific answers, moreover most of the questions could be answered as “yes”, “no” or “maybe”.
 The questionnaire consist four segments.
-The first segment was based on the demographic status of the patient, the second segment assessed the Patient’s knowledge regarding autologous stem cell transplant in Multiple myeloma, the third segment assessed the patient’s attitudes towards ASCT in MM and the last segment evaluated the acceptance of the procedure amongst patients with MM.
+The first segment was based on the demographic status of the patient, the second segment assessed the Patient’s knowledge regarding autologous stem cell transplant in Multiple Myeloma, the third segment assessed the patient’s attitudes towards ASCT in MM and the last segment evaluated the acceptance of the procedure amongst patients with MM.

 Data collection